Vivekkumar-IN/TheApi/docs/source/index.rst

       from TheApi import Client
       api = Client()

-2. Use the client to make requests to the integrated APIs:
+2. Use the Client to make requests to the integrated APIs:

    .. code-block:: python